Facts that can make you sound clever when writing a book report about me…

 R.A.
 Spratt’s favourite books are ‘Hating Alison Ashley’ and ‘Hitchhiker’s Guide to the Galaxy’.

 R.A.
 Spratt is terrible at spelling.
 Her grammar isn’t very good either.
+English was her worst subject at high school.
+At University, her history professor sent her to the remedial English tutor.

 R.A.
 Spratt came up with the idea for Nanny Piggins while listening to a radio report about the flying pigs at the Sydney Royal Easter Show.